Zpacks Duplex Lite Review: I tested it for 8 months in the Himalayas

 Height bathtub floor: 15 cmHeight bathtub floor: 20 cm

-Construction of the Zpacks Duplex Lite
+Design and build of the Zpacks Duplex Lite

 Totalansicht des Zpacks Duplex Lite.